Bilal-Sweidan/courses_website/README.md

+# ⚠️ Note: This project was created as a learning exercise and may contain mistakes or incomplete features.
+I’ve kept it public to document my learning journey.
-# courses_website
+# 📘 courses website
-# This project Not completed yet.
+# This project is not completed.

-# project technology :
+🚀 project technology :
 1- mongoDB(mongoose)
 2- express.js
 3- node.js